sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getsmsdefinition"></a>
 # **GetSmsDefinition**
-> RequestCreateSmsDefinition GetSmsDefinition (string definitionKey)
+> CreateSmsDefinitionRequest GetSmsDefinition (string definitionKey)

 getSmsDefinition